 "He's one of the finest American actors anywhere," says Carey Perloff, artistic director at San Francisco's American Conservatory Theater.
 "When I think back to the gallery of portraits he has created over the years from his 'Master Builder' at Aurora to his beaten-down salesman in 'Glengarry Glen Ross' at ACT, I feel incredibly grateful that he has chosen to make the Bay Area his home."

-Hailed as a local treasure, the 60-year-old thespian brings unmistakable intelligence and forcefulness to every role, but also seems to disappear into the part so that he can hop from Strindberg to Stoppard in a heartbeat.
-In 2010, he won the prestigious Lunt-Fontanne Fellowship for his contribution to the theater world.
+Widely hailed as a local treasure, the 60-year-old thespian brings an unmistakable intelligence and forcefulness to every role he plays, but he also seems to disappear into the part so that he can hop from Strindberg to Stoppard in a heartbeat.
+In 2010, Carpenter won the prestigious Lunt-Fontanne Fellowship for his estimable contribution to the theater world.
 Now he is bringing his gravitas to bear on Scrooge in ACT's "A Christmas Carol."
-But despite many years in the spotlight, he still bristles at accolades.
+But despite his many years in the spotlight, he still bristles at accolades.

-Those in local theater praise him to the skies.
+But that doesn't stop those in local theater from praising him to the skies.

-An Army brat who moved perpetually as a boy, Carpenter lived everywhere from New Mexico to Germany.
-He moved to the Bay Area in the 1980s, becoming a stalwart company member at Berkeley Rep. The region appealed to him far more than New York or Los Angeles because he always wanted to be an artist and not a celebrity.
+An Army brat who moved around the globe perpetually as a boy, Carpenter lived everywhere from New Mexico to Germany.
+He finally moved to the Bay Area in the 1980s, soon becoming a stalwart company member at the then-fledgling Berkeley Rep. The region appealed to him far more than New York or Los Angeles because he always wanted to be an artist and not a celebrity.

 For the record, he treats "A Christmas Carol" with the seriousness of political theater.
-Carpenter views the Dickens perennial as a cautionary tale for our society.
+Though some productions of the holiday show are so precious they lose all bite, Carpenter views the Dickens perennial as a cautionary tale for our society.

-The actor, who cut his teeth at the Oregon Shakespeare Festival in Ashland, approaches Scrooge with the same nuance as he would King Lear.
+The actor, who cut his teeth at the celebrated Oregon Shakespeare Festival in Ashland, approaches Scrooge with the same depth and nuance as he would King Lear.
 Even though this is his seventh whirl through ACT's seasonal chestnut, he invests every moment with a deeply felt sense of realism.

-"Children love this play, but it's not really a show for children," he says.
-"That's not whom it resonates with.
+"Children love this play but it's not really a show for children," he says.
+"That's not who it resonates with.
 You have to have lived for a while for the themes to register with you.
 Dickens was an angry man when he wrote this.
 It's very political.
 It's a fable for adults.

 "You can't experience this play and then walk past the homeless people outside.
 I know I can't," says the actor, who lives in Oakland.
 "If I see someone with their hand out, I give what I can.
 That's the power of theater."

 He takes all of his roles to heart.
 When he plays a tortured soul, like the title character in "The Dresser" at San Jose Rep, he feels the sting deeply.
-In fact, he turned down a part at the Magic Theatre because he'd "done a lot of dark stuff lately, and it can be hard to take."
+In fact, he recently turned down a part at the Magic Theatre in San Francisco because he'd "done a lot of dark stuff lately and it can be hard to take."

 That intense sense of empathy may be the secret to his versatility as an actor.